Naneet/SignLink-ISL/README.md

     - Horizontal flip (100% probability).
     - Random crop.
     - Random rotation (-5°, 5°).
-    - Combination of horizontal flip (50%) and random rotation (-5°, 5°).
+    - Combination of horizontal flip (50%) and random crop and rotation (-5°, 5°).

 We used these augmented datasets combined for final training models on both INCLUDE SUBSET 50 and the complete INCLUDE dataset.